Purina Presents: Meet Sandy in Pet of the Week

 FAYETTEVILLE, Ark.
-(KFTA) — It’s that time of the week to meet Purina’s Pet of the Week
+(KNWA) — It’s that time of the week to meet Purina’s Pet of the Week

 Sandy is with the Humane Society of the Ozarks.
 She is one of the kittens that was picked up as a stray with her siblings.